-Plaintiff prevailed, but they were not awarded full damages based upon the judgment.
-They appealed.
+Plaintiff prevailed, but appealed when they were not awarded full damages based upon the judgment.

-The Appeals Court affirmed in part, but still failed to recognize that the proper measure of damages should be based upon the judgment.
+The Appeals Court affirmed in part, but did not find the proper measure of damages should be based upon the judgement.
 The SJC granted further appellate review.

-Fortunately, the SJC reversed.
+The SJC reversed.
 Affirming its earlier decisions in Hopkins v.
 Liberty Mutual Ins.
 Co., 434 Mass.
 556 (2001) and Bobick v.
 United States Fid. & Guar.
 Co., 349 Mass.
-652 (2003), the court held that plaintiffs were not required to demonstrate that they would have accepted or rejected a settlement offer, if it had been made.
+652 (2003), the court held that plaintiffs did not have to show how they would have answered a settlement offer, if it had come.
 Rather, the court stated, “[i]t has been and remains the rule that the plaintiffs need only prove that they suffered a loss, or an adverse consequence, due to the insurer’s failure to make a timely, reasonable offer; the plaintiffs need not speculate about what they would have done with a hypothetical offer that the insurers might have, but in fact did not, make on a timely basis.”

 The court also affirmed the trial court’s findings that the underlying insurer, Zurich, was not liable for violations of c.
 93A.